 Better Chances for Approval

-More businesses are using credit scores to determine whether to approve your application.
-When you have a poor credit score, there's a greater chance your applications will be denied because creditors consider you to be a risky borrower.
+Many businesses use credit scores to determine whether to approve your application.
+When you have a poor credit score, there's a greater chance your applications will be denied because creditors may consider you to be a risky borrower.
 With an excellent credit score, you have a much better chance of being approved since your credit history shows you've borrowed responsibly in the past.

 Outside those circumstances, you’ll find it’s much easier to apply for credit cards and loans when you have an excellent credit score.
-Of course, you can quickly ruin an excellent credit score by making too many credit applications especially in a short period of time.
+However, you can quickly ruin an excellent credit score by making too many credit applications—especially in a short period of time.